Monyancha/E-Commerce-Website/README.md

 <p align="center">Shopping Cart Solution - CodeIgniter and Bootstrap</p>

 ## Bootsrap Responsive Multi-Vendor, MultiLanguage Online Shop Platform
+## Making online shoping easy, so what are you waiting for...

 ## Support of following features